This page tells you about chemotherapy pumps. You can find the following information

-The nurse will show you or a family member or friend how to look after the pump.
+Your nurse will show you, or a family member or friend, how to look after the pump.
 If you have problems or questions when you get home, contact your chemotherapy nurse at the hospital or chemotherapy unit.

 Chemotherapy pumps are also called infusion pumps.
 When chemotherapy is given through a central line or a PICC line a pump can be attached to give a controlled amount of drugs very slowly into your bloodstream.
 There are different types of pumps.

 If you are staying in hospital for chemotherapy you will have your chemotherapy through a pump that is attached to a drip stand.
 The drip stand is on wheels so you can walk about with it.

 There are also pumps that you can go home with.
 Most of these pumps are continuous pressure pumps which means that they don't need a battery.
 This type of pump is quite small.
 You can carry it in a bag or belt holster which you will be given at the hospital.

 There are also small battery operated pumps which you carry around like the continuous pressure pumps.
 They are sometimes called ambulatory pumps.
 There are different types and your nurse will show you how to operate it.

 You may need to have your continuous pressure or battery operated pump changed from time to time.
 You can